gabriel-azion/doc-studies-mocks/newCodeEditor/chatGPT.md

 ### Code Generation

 Code Generation works based on the prompt informed.
-For example, let's say you want to return a `HTML` page, with a table containing the name, phone number and address.
+For example, let's say you want to return an `HTML` page, with a table containing the name, phone number and address.

 **Prompt**:
 ```
-    // generate a html table with name, phone number and address
+    // generate an html table with name, phone number and address
 ```

 After writing the prompt inside the code editor, right click it and select `ChatGPT: Generate`